llfssaa/ebs-fe-internship-test-3/README.md

 3. React Router
 4. React Hooks
 5. Axios
+6. dayjs
-6. Atomic Design Pattern (ask your mentor first)
+7. Atomic Design Pattern (ask your mentor first)

 ## Todo:
 1. Add the ability to click on a day, and see its hourly forecast.